You must arrange supervision for staff who have contact with children and families

 See examples of supervision policies from schools

-Cobham Primary School in Kent has an EYFS supervision policy which covers:
+Cobham Primary School, a community school in Kent, has an EYFS supervision policy which covers: